MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DistributionGroupMember.md

 }}} | Export-CSV "$env:USERPROFILE\Desktop\Office365GroupMembers.csv" -NoTypeInformation -Encoding UTF8
 ```

-This example downloads a comma-separated value (CSV) file containing all groups and members.
+In the cloud-based service, this example downloads a comma-separated value (CSV) file named Office365GroupMembers.csv that contains all Microsoft 365 Groups and members to the current user's Desktop.

 ## PARAMETERS